netgroup-polito/CrownLabs/operators/README.md

 ### Persistent Feature

-The Instance Operator allows you to create persistent Virtual Machines (VM).
-Persistent means that the VM can be stopped and restarted, deleted and recreated without data loss.
+The Instance Operator enables the creation of persistent Virtual Machines (VM), i.e., VMs that can be stopped and restarted, deleted and recreated while keeping all the modifications done on the VM image disk.
 In order to use this feature, [the CDI operator](../infrastructure/virtualization/README.md) has to be installed.

 Provided that the CDI Operator has been deployed, the Instance Operator spawns a persistent VM similarly to a normal (i.e. non-persistent) one.
 To this end, the selection about which kind of VM is wanted, i.e. persistent or not, is performed looking at the corresponding field in the `template` spec.
 In the same way you can choose the size of the persistent disk that the VM will have.